Stephen Boyd Miles: Mail transport

 Through his connections in Washington, D.C., Miles was able to acquire contracts to transport mail in the Great West.
 It is believed he may have traveled west as early as 1852 to scout the territory and lay the foundations for his business.
 According to some accounts, he was transporting mail, freight and passengers between Independence, Missouri, and Salt Lake City, Utah, by 1854.
 In his enterprise, Miles employed many men and owned hundreds of horses and mules, in addition to wagons and stagecoaches.
 He also possessed stagecoach stations along his mail route.

 There were many dangers and hardships associated with stagecoach travel.
 The rugged terrain, unpredictable weather, and the possibilities of attack by bandits or Native Americans were just some of the dangers.
 Despite the difficulties, Miles made many of the trips himself.

 In 1855, Miles settled in Richardson County, Nebraska, and established his headquarters in Grant Precinct, which became known as the great Miles Ranch.
 The ranch was strategically located along the Overland Trail, and was the first of the great ranches west of the Missouri River.
 The ranch was a city in and of itself.
 At the ranch, multiple buildings were erected, including several barns, a bunkhouse, silos, and numerous other houses.
 An elaborate water system was created to supply the needs of the ranch.
 A post office was run out of the first, crude house.
 A general store, blacksmith shop, and sawmill were located on the property.
 As a stagecoach stop, the Miles Ranch offered lodging for weary travelers.

 In the aftermath of the Mormon Rebellion (1857-1858), President James Buchanan awarded an exclusive mail contract to Colonel Miles to transport mail from Independence, Missouri, to Salt Lake City, Utah, valued at $32,000.00.
 In addition to his main mail route, Miles started branch stage lines in southern Nebraska, northern Kansas, central Missouri, and Iowa.
 As partial payment for his services, the Colonel accepted "mail grant land".
 This consisted of a section of land at intervals, which he was later able to sell to expand the Miles Ranch and finance his other businesses.

 As a result of his various mail contracts, stage lines, and land acquisitions, Miles accumulated a sizeable fortune, which gave him considerable political influence.
 In 1859, he was one of four members appointed to represent the Nebraska Territory at an inter-territorial committee.
-Also present were four members representing the Kansas Territory.
+Four members representing the Kansas Territory were also present.
 The committee met in Lecompton, Kansas.
 The purpose of the meeting was to discuss the creation of a new state.
-This new, proposed state would have the Platte River as its northern border and the Kansas River as the southern border.
+This newly proposed state would have the Platte River as its northern border and the Kansas River as the southern border.
 The committee did not succeed in forming the new state, primarily due to disagreements over the issue of slavery.